Written By: DiveThru Team

 Yup.
 Here’s your checklist!
 Before you book your first session, have a phone consultation with your potential therapist and go through these items.
 Ask any and all questions that come up for you and don’t be scared to probe for more details.

-While this is a super simplified version of theoretical approaches, it will give you an idea of what to look for.
+While this is a super simplified overview version of theoretical approaches, it will give you an idea of what to look for.
 Ask the therapist you’re hoping to work with what their theoretical orientation is.
 What that tells you is their philosophy as it applies to understanding you, and identifying and solving problems.
 Their theoretical orientation will inform the overall focus of your sessions and guide the session goals.